2020 Danish mink cull: Jensen resignation

 After the information about the lack of legal authority had been published, Jensen was sharply criticised by the government's external support parties Radikale Venstre and Enhedslisten.
 The criticism focused both on his responsibility for the culling decision without having secured legal authority and on the fact that he had reacted too little and too late to mitigate the risk of coronavirus mutations among mink.
-After Jensen had been in consultation on 17 November 2022, and the Ministry of Food the following day issued a report on the process, both the two parties and the government's third external support party, Socialistisk Folkeparti, expressed on 18 November that they no longer had confidence in Jensen as Minister of Food, why he tendered his declaration of resignation the same day.
+After Jensen had been in consultation on 17 November 2022, and the Ministry of Food issuing a report the following day on the process, both the two parties and the government's third external support party, Socialistisk Folkeparti, expressed on 18 November that they no longer had confidence in Jensen as Minister of Food, and he tendered his declaration of resignation the same day.

 In connection with the minister change, it was announced the following day that the Ministry of Environment and Food would once again be split into the Ministry of Environment and the Ministry of Food, Agriculture and Fisheries.
 Lea Wermelin was appointed new minister in the first ministry and Rasmus Prehn in the latter.
 Jensen continued as deputy chairman of Socialdemokratiet.

 L 77

-Before his exit Jensen had, following the lack of legal basis, on 10 November put forward a bill (lovforslag) establishing the legal justification to cull all mink and prohibiting mink breeding.
-The bill named L 77 also contained authority to the payments of speed bonuses to mink breeders who contributed to the culling of their animals.
+On 10 November, before his exit Jensen had put forward a bill (lovforslag) which would provide the legal justification to cull all mink and prohibit mink breeding.
+The bill named L 77 also legal authority for the payments of speed bonuses to mink breeders who contributed to the culling of their animals.
 After a settlement between the government and its three external support parties as well as Alternativet on 16 November, the bill was passed on 21 December ensuring the law basis behind the decisions.
 The law only applied for Denmark proper and not Greenland and the Faroe Islands.

 In a draft of the bill from the government, it appeared that the recommendation of the SSI was to cull all mink in Denmark.
 The SSI rejected this and emphasised it being a political decision.
 Apart from the passing of L 77 the Mink Commission was also created as a consequence of the case.
 The government initially tried to get the processing of the bill expedited (hastebehandling), which required a three-quarters majority in the Folketing.
 The government abandoned this before the bill was put before Parliament (fremsættelse).
-The law did, however, contain some minor exceptions that, among other things, allowed AQUA Akvarium og Dyrepark in Silkeborg to keep its two minks.
+The law contained an exception which allowed zoos and animal parks to keep up to five minks.